Social Security Benefits: FAQ

 How do I apply for Social Security disability benefits?

 Because of the large volume of applications, it can take a long period of time to receive a decision.
 You can start the process by filling out an application online.
 If you do not want to apply online, you may contact the SSA at 1-800-772-1213 (TTY 1-800-325-0778).
 You can also call or visit your local Social Security office.

 What can I do if my application for disability is denied?

 If your application is denied, you may appeal the decision.
-The first step of the appeal process is to file the Request for Reconsideration, which is a complete review of your claim by someone in the local office that did not make the original decision in your claim.
 If you still disagree with the decision on the Request for Reconsideration, you will file an appeal which will go to the local Office of Disability Adjudication and Review, for a review by an Administrative Law Judge, and may take up to one year.
 If denied again and appealed, the third appeal will go to the Appeals Council and could take more than one year to be decided.
 If you receive disability benefits, the benefits won't begin until the sixth full month after the date the Social Security Administration decides the disability began.
 In addition, you must wait two years before you qualify for Medicare coverage.

 You can file an appeal or read more about Social Security’s definition of a “disability” online at the SSA’s Internet Appeals page.

 Supplemental Security Income is an income assistance program administered by the SSA for legal citizens who are elderly (65 or older), low-income, blind, or disabled (physical or mental problem expected to last at least one year or result in death), and have less than $2,000 in assets.

 You can get more specific information about the program and its requirements through the Social Security Supplemental Security Income information page.